lfeigl/tweedle-prototype/README.md

 ## Development

+- Enable ESLint in your IDE.
-Run the `dev` script to start [nodemon](https://nodemon.io).
+- Run the `dev` script to start [nodemon](https://nodemon.io).
 It will monitor for any changes in the `server` directory and automatically restart your server.